Institutional investors always ask what time it is.

 Equity classes usually follow a rough cycle, too.
 Don't bank on perfect timing!

-Please note: In all these cases, no original source was cited when the image was found.
+Please note: Unless stated, no original source was cited when these images were found.
 If one of these clocks is yours and you can prove it, please do drop me a line and I’ll either credit you or remove the image as you see fit.

 I must contend your initial assumption “Capitalist economies follow a business cycle”.
 The business cycle is actually caused by frauds in material wealth.
 For instance, the printing of fiat money leads to a lowering in the value of a dollar, the dollar which most people thinks is still worth the same, but is worth less, much less over time.
 Of course, it takes time for prices to adjust.
 The initial period of that is the boom.
 The secondary period the bust.
 Of course, people think they can bring back the boom by just printing more money, but people find out eventually, or it speeds up (hyperinflation) so fast no investment is possible.
 While the cycle exists currently, it should be explained why, what will happen when it continues, how it can be stopped, and how until it is stopped, how one can profit.
 You did the last point.